igibek/smimesign/docs/README.md

         - VERIFY
         - GetPublicKey
         - DescribeKey
+    - **NOTE**: during creation process, you will need to specify the IAM user.
+If you do not have IAM user, you will have to create one with the least-possible privilege.
+You can name your IAM user *kmsuser*.

 2. Generate Certificate Signing Request (CSR) using openssl.
 The CSR is going to be used to request for S/MIME certificate from Public Certificate Authority.

 `openssl req -nodes --newkey rsa:4096 -keyout discard.key -out smime.csr`